0BunnySenpai0/ProdigyHacking--MobileHacking/.github/ISSUE_TEMPLATE/account-request-.md

 ---
-name: 'Account Request '
+**name: "Account Request"
-about: if you want a hacked account click here
+**about: if you want a hacked account click here
-title: ''
-labels: ''
-assignees: ''

 ---